abhinavbhandari12/catwebsite/README.md

 ## 🚀 What I'd Improve Next

-Add CSS to style the layout and images
+-Add CSS to style the layout and images
-Make the form actually functional with JavaScript Improve responsiveness for mobile screens
+-Make the form actually functional with JavaScript -Improve responsiveness for mobile screens

 ## 📬 Contact

-Email: abhibhandari1208@gmail.com
+-Email: abhibhandari1208@gmail.com
-GitHub: github.com/abhinavbhandari12
+-GitHub: github.com/abhinavbhandari12